eralpkaraduman/card-quest/article/presentation.md

 - React-native-web experiment with a game in it.
 - Card game called "Donsol".

+This is a tech demo.
+Purpose was to try a way to add website target to a react-native project in addition to iOS and android.
+Game is added in order to make it not so empty

 ## The Game

 Donsol is a dungeon crawler card game played with a standard 54 card deck.